USING IRONXL

 Get Worksheet from CSV Reader Class

 In the previous step, the CSV file was opened as an Excel workbook using IronXL.
-Now, we will get the default worksheet from the workbook using the WorkSheet class.
+Now, get the default worksheet from the workbook using the WorkSheet class.
 The following example demonstrates how to get the worksheet for reading CSV data:

-WorkSheet ws = workbook.DefaultWorkSheet;
+WorkSheet ws = csv.DefaultWorkSheet;

-WorkSheet ws = workbook.DefaultWorkSheet;
+WorkSheet ws = csv.DefaultWorkSheet;

-Dim ws As WorkSheet = workbook.DefaultWorkSheet
+Dim ws As WorkSheet = csv.DefaultWorkSheet

-For more information on working with excel worksheets, you can visit this code examples page.
+For more information on working with Excel worksheets, you can visit this code examples page.

 Read CSV Data using C# DataTable